javacc/javacc/docs/faq.md

 Yacc has no equivalent of JavaCC's parameterized non-terminals.
 While it is fairly easy to pass information up the parse tree in both Yacc and JavaCC, it is hard to pass information down the parse tree in Yacc.
 For example, if, in the above example, we computed information in parsing the a that we wanted to pass to the `b`, this is easy in JavaCC using parameters, but hard in Yacc.

-As the example above shows, Yacc has no scruples about left-recursive productions.
+As the example above shows, Yacc has no problems with left-recursive productions.

 If your language is totally unsuitable for top-down parsing, you'll be happier with a bottom-up parser like Yacc or Bison.
 However, if your language can be parsed top-down without too many appeals to lookahead, then JavaCC's combination of EBNF and parameters can make life much more enjoyable.

 Footnotes:

 1. Another way of looking at it is that JavaCC is of little help in this regard.
 However, if you want to produce trees there are two tools, based on JavaCC, that are less flexible and more helpful, these are JJTree and JTB (see [JJTree and JTB](#jjtree-and-jtb)).

 2. JavaCC's terminology here is a bit unusual.
-The conventional name for what JavaCC calls a "token kind" is "terminal" and the set of all token kinds is the älphabet" of the EBNF grammar.
+The conventional name for what JavaCC calls a *token type* is *terminal* and the set of all token types is the *alphabet* of the EBNF grammar.

-3. It's also an idea that leaves some questions open.
-What should the token manager do if the parser would accept either an A or a B?
+3. It is also an idea that leaves some open questions.
+What should the token manager do if the parser would accept either an `A` or a `B`?
 How do we write a parser for a language with reserved words?

-4. This example is quoted from examples/JJTreeExamples/eg4.jjt
+4. This example is taken from `examples/JJTreeExamples/eg4.jjt`

-Your maintainer inspected it carefully before copying it into another .jjt file.
+Your maintainer inspected it carefully before copying it into another `.jjt` file.
 As testing revealed, it is not, however, correct.
 My first attempt to fix it also proved wrong.
 All of which shows that even the experts can be befuddled by complex regular expressions, sometimes.
 Can you spot the error?

 I obtained the following regular expression by systematically converting a deterministic finite automaton to a regular expression.
 I think it is correct.